imsdev/ims-devops-zosmf-catalog-managedacb/README.md

 * setUpCatalogManagedACB.xml
   * This workflow XML provisions the catalog with managed ACBs.
 Do not modify this file.
 * workflow_variables.properties
   * This properties file contains values for the variables referenced in the setUpCatalogManagedACB.xml workflow.
-Edit the workflow_variables.properties file to specify the system specific information for the variables in the file.
+Edit the workflow_variables.properties file to specify your system specific information for the variables in the file.

 ## Installation
 * Use FTP to transfer the setUpCatalogManagedACB.xml workflow and the workflow_variables.properties files to USS on the z/OS host in binary mode.